Alejogb1/job-board/blog-data/can-server-data-be-processed-asynchronously-and-in-order.md

 id: "can-server-data-be-processed-asynchronously-and-in-order"
 ---

-Let's tackle this head-on.
+head-on.
 The idea of processing server data both asynchronously and in order is, to be blunt, not inherently straightforward.
 It introduces a layer of complexity often glossed over in introductory materials, and i've seen more than a few systems fail because this subtle requirement wasn't properly addressed.
 Early in my career, during a particularly intense project building a real-time financial trading platform, we encountered exactly this issue.
 We needed to process market data as quickly as possible, but the order of transactions was absolutely critical.
 The wrong order could result in incorrect price calculations and, well, significant financial losses.
 The naive approach of simply spawning multiple threads or using an event-driven architecture failed spectacularly.
 Data arrived asynchronously; that was the easy part.
-The hard part was ensuring that processing for a transaction initiated at time 't' completed before processing for any transaction arriving *after* 't,' even if the latter arrived in a fraction of the time due to network variances.
+The hard part was ensuring that processing for a transaction initiated at time 't' completed before processing for any transaction arriving _after_ 't,' even if the latter arrived in a fraction of the time due to network variances.

 The core problem stems from the fact that asynchronous operations, by their very nature, don't guarantee execution order.
 They are designed for efficient resource utilization, allowing a system to handle multiple tasks concurrently without blocking on any one.
 When we introduce the constraint of ordering, we have to actively manage how these asynchronous operations are coordinated and executed.
 If you don't manage it properly, you end up with what looks like random processing order, which can have catastrophic effects in systems where sequence matters.
 This is not a problem exclusive to web services; you see it in hardware interfaces, data pipelines, and event sourcing setups—essentially, anywhere that events or operations must be handled sequentially but can arrive at unpredictable times.

 The typical approach to solve this involves some form of message queuing system combined with strategies for ensuring ordered delivery or processing.
-It's not that asynchronous means *unordered*; it’s that you, the developer, have to make sure things happen in the right order.
+It's not that asynchronous means _unordered_; it’s that you, the developer, have to make sure things happen in the right order.
 We employed a multi-faceted strategy in that trading platform; here’s the breakdown.

 First, a central message queue.
-Think of it as a single, ordered list where arriving data packets or requests are enqueued, guaranteeing the *arrival* order was preserved.
+Think of it as a single, ordered list where arriving data packets or requests are enqueued, guaranteeing the _arrival_ order was preserved.
 This is similar to a kafka or rabbitmq topic, but depending on the scale, a simple bounded buffer or in memory queue might suffice.
 This ensures your application logic is seeing data in the order they arrived, which solves half the battle.

 Second, instead of allowing worker threads or services to immediately process any message, we used a strategy I call "sequenced consumption."
 This involved each worker pulling messages from the queue in the same order they were added.
 That alone did not ensure processing order.
-For that, we made use of a *sequence identifier* embedded within the messages themselves.
+For that, we made use of a _sequence identifier_ embedded within the messages themselves.

 Here's a conceptual example of how that might work using Python and asyncio: